Pylons/pyramid/docs/designdefense.rst

 trivial changes to upstream packages often entail when it comes time to update the upstream package, because if you extend an application externally, there just is no textual merge done.
-Your modifications will also, for whatever its worth, be contained in one, canonical, well-defined place.
+Your modifications will also, for whatever it's worth, be contained in one, canonical, well-defined place.

 Branching an application and continually merging in order to get new features and bugfixes is clearly useful.
 You can do that with a :app:`Pyramid`